Case history #1

 A 65-year-old male smoker with hypertension, dyslipidemia, and diabetes mellitus presents with chest pain.
 ECG changes suggest an acute myocardial infarction.
 He is taken for an emergent coronary angiogram.
 Three days later, he is noticed to have developed an elevated serum creatinine, oliguria, and hyperkalemia.

 Case history #2

 AKI may develop in the setting of normal urine output and an otherwise asymptomatic patient.
-Associated laboratory abnormalities including elevated serum creatinine and blood urea nitrogen, hyperkalemia, and anion gap or non-gap metabolic acidosis may be all that are seen.
+Associated laboratory abnormalities including elevated serum creatinine (or cystatin C) and blood urea nitrogen, hyperkalemia, and anion gap or non-gap metabolic acidosis may be all that are seen.
 Symptoms such as arthralgias, myalgias, or rash may be seen in patients with vasculitis or glomerulonephritis.

 AKI following vascular catheterization or systemic anticoagulation may result from atheroembolic injury.
 Abdominal masses or an enlarged bladder, found on exam or by imaging, may be found in otherwise asymptomatic individuals with obstructive nephropathy and renal failure.
-AKI with allergy symptoms (fever, rash, arthralgia), hematuria, and sterile pyuria suggests interstitial nephritis.
+AKI with allergy symptoms (fever, rash, arthralgia), hematuria, and sterile pyuria may suggest interstitial nephritis.